abohamza3369/the_workers_of_abar_elwaqf/README.md

-# test the phone in the workers app
+# the workers register by phone number

 A new Flutter project.